 Lead can be very dangerous for children.
 Lead poisoning can affect your child’s ability to learn, pay attention, and behave.
 There are a number of ways your child could come in contact with lead.

 For example, lead is in the paint and dust in homes and buildings built before 1978.
+Imported foods and brightly colored spices that might have lead in them, like chapulines , turmeric, red chili powder, coriander powder or cinnamon.
 It is also in pots and dishes that are old, handmade, or made outside the U.S. Certain cosmetics and imported candy also contain lead, including candy from Mexico, made with tamarind fruit.